gitstanhub/gitstanhub/README.md

 - Backend Development
 - Mobile Development

-I love Java and I'm also doing steps forward to master Swift, Kotlin and JS.
+I write in Java and I'm also doing steps forward to master Swift, Kotlin and JS.

 💚 Check out my recent project for <a href="https://github.com/gitstanhub/test-automation-experiment-spotify">the Spotify App</a>! 💚